NCBA President: We support more cash trade

 A Florida cattleman who got involved in his state organization in order to help influence property rights policy, soon found himself the president of the National Cattlemen’s Beef Association.

-Marty Smith of Wacahoota, Florida, who is also a practicing attorney, said that while the NCBA believes that the current percentage of fed cattle that are sold on the “cash” market is inadequate, the are continuing to look for solutions to the problem.
+Marty Smith of Wacahoota, Florida, who is also a practicing attorney, said that the NCBA believes that the current percentage of fed cattle that are sold on the “cash” market is inadequate, and they are continuing to look for solutions to the problem.

 “We do support greater numbers of cash trade, and more specific, in depth price discovery,” he said.
 An NCBA working group that includes “a lot of cattle feeders” and “a lot of state executives” is looking into possible solutions.
 “They are looking at it in a lot of different directions and trying to come up with a lot of different solutions for us,” he said.
 A problem existed prior to the pandemic, he said.
 “We saw that last summer with the Holcomb fire.
 We saw that our system has real weaknesses and at times is just absolutely broken.
 When we get into those situations where packing capacity goes down, that leads to an oversupply of cattle and some really devastating results.
 We’ve got to do what we can to correct that system,” he said.